I love science. I love the fact that there is so much to learn and that new discoveries lead to more questions, which will lead to more discoveries.

 Despite what we may think, science is not always settled.
 Debate, new discoveries and constant tinkering mean that nothing is ever set in stone.

-While some things such as evolution, the sun being the centre of the universe are not disputed, there is a lot of aspects to science that are up for grabs.
+While some things such as evolution, and the sun being the centre of the universe are not disputed, there is a lot of aspects to science that are up for grabs.

 Physics is a perfect example of this.
 Theoretical physics is essentially the best guess at the laws that constitute how the universe works.
 Einstein’s laws of relativity, and its offshoot quantum mechanics, is the currently accepted model.